cm-forks/swarm-openshift/README.md

 # WildFly Swarm Microservices - OpenShift Demo

 This demo contains 2 microservices, a REST client and a REST Service.
-They can be deployed top of OpenShift and the client will benefit of the Kubernetes Load Balancing feature to call one the pod running
+They can be deployed top of OpenShift and the client will benefit of the Kubernetes Load Balancing feature to call the service from one of the pod exposing it.
+By default, only one pod is created but you can scale them to verify the load balancing feature.

 # Run demo on OpenShift